opensearch-project/documentation-website/_field-types/flat-object.md

 Flat objects support exact match queries with and without dot path notation.
 For a complete list of supported query types, see [Supported queries](#supported-queries).

-Searching for a specific value of a nested field in a document may be inefficient because it may require a full scan of the index, which is an expensive operation.
+Searching for a specific value of a nested field in a document may be inefficient because it may require a full scan of the index, which can be an expensive operation.
 {: .note}

 Flat objects do not support:

 - Type-specific parsing.
-- Numerical operations, such as numerical comparison and numerical sorting.
+- Numerical operations, such as numerical comparison or numerical sorting.
 - Text analysis.
 - Highlighting.
 - Aggregations of subfields using dot notation.